 Where Free Proxies Actually Come From

 Open proxies.
-Misconfigured servers that inadvertently allow proxy connections.
-The server admin usually doesn't know their machine is being used as a proxy.
-When they discover it, the IP disappears — which is why free lists have constant churn.
+Misconfigured servers that accidentally allow proxy connections.
+The admin usually has no idea their machine is being used this way.
+Once they notice, the IP disappears.
+That's why free lists churn constantly.

 Compromised machines.
-Servers, routers, and IoT devices that have been hacked and turned into proxy nodes without the owner's knowledge.
-You're routing your traffic through someone else's breached infrastructure.
+Servers, routers, and IoT devices that were hacked and turned into proxy nodes without the owner's knowledge.
+You're routing traffic through someone else's breached infrastructure.

 Intentional honeypots.
-Proxies set up deliberately to attract users and harvest their traffic data.
+Proxies set up deliberately to attract users and harvest their traffic.
 The operator captures every URL, cookie, credential, and payload that passes through.
-This is more common than most users realize.
+More common than most users realise.

 Expired or recycled IPs.
-IPs that were once legitimate proxies but have been abandoned.
-They may still function intermittently but with no maintenance, monitoring, or security guarantees.
+Addresses that were once legitimate proxies but have since been abandoned.
+They may still work intermittently.
+No maintenance, no monitoring, no security guarantees.

-Free proxy list aggregator sites scrape these IPs automatically, test them for basic connectivity, and publish them.
+Free proxy aggregator sites scrape these IPs automatically, test for basic connectivity, and publish them.
 There is zero vetting of who operates the proxy or what they do with your traffic.

 The Real Security Risks of Free Proxies

 Credential theft.
-Any login form submitted through an HTTP connection via a free proxy exposes your username and password to the proxy operator.
+Any login form submitted over HTTP through a free proxy exposes your username and password to the operator.
 Password reuse means one compromised login can cascade across your accounts.

 Malware injection.
-Malicious proxy operators can modify HTTP responses to inject JavaScript, redirect downloads to malicious binaries, or insert cryptomining scripts.
+Malicious operators can modify HTTP responses to inject JavaScript, redirect downloads to compromised binaries, or drop cryptominers.
 Your browser executes whatever the proxy returns.

 Traffic logging and resale.
-Your browsing data — URLs visited, search queries, form data — has commercial value.
-Some free proxy operators exist specifically to collect and sell this data to data brokers, advertisers, or worse.
+Your browsing data, the URLs you visit, your search queries, your form data: all of it has commercial value.
+Some free proxy operators exist specifically to collect and sell that data to brokers, advertisers, or worse.

 Legal exposure.
-If the proxy IP is used by other people for illegal activity (which you can't prevent on a shared free proxy), forensic investigations may trace back to the proxy — and to your traffic on it.
+If other people use the same proxy IP for illegal activity (and you can't prevent that on a shared free proxy), forensic investigations may trace back to the proxy, and to your traffic on it.

 HTTPS Through Free Proxies: Not as Safe as You Think

-With HTTPS CONNECT tunneling, the proxy creates a TCP tunnel and your encrypted TLS traffic passes through it.
-The proxy can see the destination hostname (via SNI) but not the request content.
-However, this only works when the proxy correctly implements CONNECT.
+With HTTPS CONNECT tunnelling, the proxy opens a TCP tunnel and your encrypted TLS traffic flows through it.
+The proxy sees the destination hostname (via SNI) but not the request content.
+That's only true when the proxy correctly implements CONNECT.

 Many free proxies either:

-- Don't support CONNECT at all — they handle HTTPS by terminating the TLS connection themselves and re-encrypting to the destination.
-This is a full man-in-the-middle position.
+- Don't support CONNECT at all they handle HTTPS by terminating the TLS connection themselves and re-encrypting to the destination.
+That's a full man-in-the-middle position.
 Your browser may show a certificate warning, but many users click through it.

-- Present forged certificates — sophisticated operators use their own CA to generate fake certificates for visited domains.
-If you've accidentally installed their CA certificate (some free proxy "setup guides" instruct this), your browser trusts the forged cert and shows no warning.
+- Present forged certificates sophisticated operators use their own CA to generate fake certificates for visited domains.
+If you've accidentally installed their CA cert (some free proxy "setup guides" instruct this), your browser trusts the forged cert and shows no warning.

-- Downgrade to HTTP — some proxies strip HTTPS and serve HTTP versions of sites.
-Without HSTS preloading, your browser may not notice the downgrade.
+- Downgrade to HTTP some proxies strip HTTPS and serve HTTP versions of sites.
+Without HSTS preloading, your browser may not notice.

 Unless you verify the certificate chain on every connection, HTTPS alone does not protect you through an untrusted proxy.